darkroastedOld/Arduino-Lazer-Tag/README.md

 # How to build
 To build this project you will need the materials listed above.
 You can connect everything to the pins that are defined in the arduino sketch

+Please add resistors to the components that need them

 ```
 const int buttonPin = 2;